2022 Women's Africa Cup of Nations: Draw

 The final draw was held in Rabat, Morocco on 29 April 2022 at 20:30 GMT (UTC±0).
 The twelve teams were drawn into three groups of four teams, with the hosts Morocco, reigning champions Nigeria, and next-highest-ranked Cameroon assigned to positions A1, C1, and B1, respectively.

 Group stage

 CAF released the official match schedule for the tournament on 29 April 2022.
+The top two teams of each group, along with the best two third-placed teams, advanced to the quarter-finals.